MarioGuriuc/OfflineMessenger/README.md

 # OfflineMessenger
-Offline Messenger application consisting of a server and a client made in C++ using POSIX sockets, Qt for the GUI and SQLite 3 for the Database.
+Offline Messenger application consisting of a server and a client made in C++ using POSIX sockets and threads, Qt for the GUI and SQLite 3 for the Database.
 More project information available in the documentation.

 Login Example: